learn-co-curriculum/nested-arrays-ruby/README.md

 # ...
 ```

 Once we are iterating over the `album_element`s that are arrays, we are at the bottom of our `music_library`.
 There are no more arrays to identify and iterate over.
-So, all we need to do inside that iteration is `put`s out reach `song_element`.
+So, all we need to do inside that iteration is `put`s out each `song_element`.

 Let's take a look at the whole thing again: